AEM as a Cloud Service offers OAuth2 support for its integrated Mail Service, in order to allow organizations to adhere to secure email requirements.

 should be defined.

-If the mail service is not working properly, you will, in most cases, need to regenerate the refreshToken
+If the mail service is not working properly, you, must regenerate the refreshToken

 as described above, passing in the new value via Cloud Manager API.
-It will take a few minutes for the new value to be deployed.
+It takes a few minutes for the new value to be deployed.